-Shih-Fu Chang is the Richard Dicker Professor at Columbia University, with appointments in both Electrical Engineering Department and Computer Science Department.
-His research is focused on multimedia information retrieval, computer vision, machine learning, and signal processing.
-A primary goal of his work is to develop intelligent systems that can extract rich information from the vast amount of visual data such as those emerging on the Web, collected through pervasive sensing, or available in gigantic archives.
-His work on content-based visual search in the early 90’s, VisualSEEk and VideoQ, set the foundation of this vibrant area.
-Over the years, he continued to develop innovative solutions for image/video recognition, multimodal analysis, visual content ontology, image authentication, and compact hashing for large-scale indexing.
-His work has had major impacts in various applications like image/video search engines, surveillance/security, mobile product search, AR/VR, and brain machine interfaces.
-His scholarly work can be seen in many publications, paper awards, more than 30 issued patents, and technologies leading to several startup companies.
-He was listed as the Most Influential Scholar in the field of Multimedia by Aminer in 2016.
-He has been awarded the IEEE Signal Processing Society Technical Achievement Award, ACM Multimedia Special Interest Group Technical Achievement Award, Honorary Doctorate from the University of Amsterdam, the IEEE Kiyo Tomiyasu Award, and IBM Faculty Award.
-For his contributions to education, he received the Great Teacher Award from the Society of Columbia Graduates.
-He served as Chair of ACM SIGMM (2013-2017), Chair of Columbia Electrical Engineering Department (2007-2010), the Editor-in-Chief of the IEEE Signal Processing Magazine (2006-8), and advisor for several international research institutions and companies.
-In his current capacity as Senior Executive Vice Dean of Columbia Engineering, he plays a key role in the School’s strategic planning, research initiatives, international collaboration, and faculty development.
-He is Fellow of the American Association for the Advancement of Science (AAAS) and Fellow of ACM and IEEE.
+Shih-Fu Chang is Dean of Columbia Engineering and a Professor in Electrical Engineering and Computer Science.
+His research is focused on computer vision, machine learning, and multimedia information retrieval.
+His work on content-based visual search in the early 90’s set the foundation of this vibrant area.
+Identified as the most influential researcher in the field of Multimedia in 2016, he has made research innovations that have been used in systems and products for image/video search engines, online crime prevention, mobile search, and brain machine interfaces.
+For his long-term contributions, he has been awarded the ACM Multimedia SIG Technical Achievement Award, the IEEE Signal Processing Society Technical Achievement Award, the Honorary Doctorate from the University of Amsterdam, and the IEEE Kiyo Tomiyasu Award.
+He received the Great Teacher Award from the Society of Columbia Graduates.
+He served as Chair of Columbia Electrical Engineering Department (2007-2010), the Editor-in-Chief of the IEEE Signal Processing Magazine (2006-8), and founder/advisor for several companies.
+In his current capacity as Senior Executive Vice Dean of Columbia Engineering, he plays a key role in the School’s strategic planning, major research initiatives, international collaboration, and faculty development.
+He is a Fellow of the American Association for the Advancement of Science (AAAS), ACM, and IEEE, and an elected Academician of Academia Sinica.